What is Feedback?

 Feedback is a tool that was created to allow Instructors to receive formative feedback from students throughout the semester.
 Instructors have the ability to start a Feedback session in which their students will answer six questions related to high impact teaching practices and a single question that gauges the students overall perception of if they understood the material that was covered.

 Feedback session results allow Instructors to identify trends in student perceptions of their instruction and make improvements as soon as the next class.

 The questions were developed based on research and experience of our IDEA partners.
 Feedback questions are based on IDEA’s Teaching Essential form which was designed to provide formative feedback about teaching methods highly correlated with instructor and course excellence.

 Instructors can log into Course Evaluations and click on the "Feedback" button in the navigation menu.

 Once on the Feedback page, an Instructor can click on the "Start" button for the section they would like to start the Feedback session for.
 Sessions will be open for two hours after they have been started.
 An Instructor can stop a session early if they would like.
 After clicking on the "Start" button it will change to a "Stop" button that can be clicked anytime within the two hour time period.

 After an Instructor has started a session they can provide the Student Link to the students in their section and student can log in from their smartphone tablet or computer.
 This link is displayed on the Feedback page.
 Students will have two hours or until the Instructor closes the session to complete it.
 The Student Link will be the same for all of the Feedback sessions that are administered at an Institution.
 When students log in they will only see Feedback sessions associated with their enrollment.

 Instructors cannot add or edit questions.
 Feedback session questions are standard and were designed in order to provide developmental resources of the content.
-Institutions who have the Campus Labs Baseline product may create their own questions for measuring learning rather than teaching, using the Student Response System(SRS) tool.
+Institutions who have the Anthology Baseline product may create their own questions for measuring learning rather than teaching, using the Student Response System(SRS) tool.